w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 #### Reference Hardware

-The transactions weights in Polkadot were benchmarked on reference hardware.
+The transaction weights in Polkadot are benchmarked on reference hardware.
 We ran the benchmark on VM instances of two major cloud providers: Google Cloud Platform (GCP) and Amazon Web Services (AWS).
-On GCP we used `c2d-highcpu-8` VM instance, on AWS `c6id.2xlarge`.
+To be specific, we used `c2d-highcpu-8` VM instance on GCP and `c6id.2xlarge` on AWS.
-It is recommended that hardware used to run the validators at least match the specs of the reference hardware in order to ensure they are able to process all blocks in time.
-If you use subpar hardware you will possibly run into performance issues, get less era points, and potentially even slashed.
+It is recommended that the hardware used to run the validators at least matches the specs of the reference hardware in order to ensure they are able to process all blocks in time.
+If you use subpar hardware you will possibly run into performance issues, get less era points, and potentially even get slashed.

 - **CPU**
   - x86-64 compatible;